 We start by characterizing the relative importance of these categories of services across countries prior to pandemic, before turning to the impact of the “travel shock.”
 In the presentation of international travel and transport statistics, we focus on the balance of trade in those services, rather than gross export revenues, to take into account the fact that the international travel restrictions imposed in 2020 may have pushed domestic travelers that normally vacation overseas to remain in their home country, thus reducing the impact on activity of the loss in external revenues.

 Global revenues and expenditures on international travel services were around $1.45 trillion in 2019, having grown some 5 percent per year in nominal terms since the start of that decade, with a slightly increasing share of world GDP (Figure 1).
 They represented some 23 percent of total revenues and expenditures from international trade in services.
-For international transport services global revenues and expenditures were around $1 trillion dollars in 2019 (some 17 percent of total revenues and expenditures on services).
+For international transport services, global revenues and expenditures were around $1 trillion dollars in 2019 (some 17 percent of total revenues and expenditures on services).

 For tourism-dependent countries, the support to the balance of payments coming from travel services is very substantial.
 Table 1 provides statistics for those economies in which the surplus from international travel services exceeded 5 percent of GDP on average during the period 2015-19.
 For instance, in Croatia over 2015-19 the average surplus in those service categories exceeded 15 percent of GDP, while it was above 8 percent of GDP in the Dominican Republic and Thailand, 7 percent of GDP in Greece, and 5 percent in Portugal.
 But the majority of economies with large net external revenues from travel and tourism consist of small islands in the Caribbean, the Pacific, and the Indian Ocean.
 In our sample, 20 of the 37 economies with net revenues from travel and tourism exceeding 5 percent of GDP on average during 2015-19 had GDP in 2019 below US$10 billion, and 24 of them had population below 1 million.
 Among those economies, median net revenues from foreign tourism exceeded 26 percent of GDP, highlighting the central role played by the sector in economic activity.
 The most extreme example of the importance of net external revenues from travel and tourism is Macao, where net revenues were around 68 percent of GDP during 2015-19.
 Even in absolute terms.
 Macao’s net revenues from tourism were the fourth highest in the world, after the U.S., Spain, and Thailand (Table 2, panel 1).